HHS/simpler-grants-gov/documentation/README.md

 Our vision is for the following to become true:

-Grants.gov is the simplest, most inclusive, and most gratifying way to find and apply for financial assistance ever built, inside or outside the federal government.
-Grants.gov helps ensure that no communities are underserved by the federal government.
+***Grants.gov is the simplest, most inclusive, and most gratifying way to find and apply for financial assistance ever built, inside or outside the federal government.
+Grants.gov helps ensure that no communities are underserved by the federal government***.

 See [goals.md](./goals.md) for more information about the vision and goals for the project.